allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

     * Escalate existing conflicts that jeopardize the group project.
     * Disregard or refuse to resolve an existing conflict that has been brought to their attention.
     * Primarily discuss conflicts and issues with classmates with outside classmates and friends rather than with those they wish to resolve them with.
-    * :heavy_exclamation_mark: TODO: add any additional items in the U category for the conflicts.

 ## Infractions